Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - EventBridge is an eventbus.
 - EventBridge has filter / rules, so for some process interested for certain subtype of events.
 Eventbridge will only the send the subtype of the event.
 - No timeline / rollback concept.

+#### AWS inspector vs AWS Macie vs AWS guardDuty
+Amazon Inspector automatically discovers workloads, such as Amazon EC2 instances, containers, and Lambda functions, and scans them for software vulnerabilities and unintended network exposure.

+Amazon Macie is a data security service that uses machine learning (ML) and pattern matching to discover and help protect your sensitive data.
+Mainly for S3 storage

+Amazon GuardDuty combines ML and integrated threat intelligence from AWS and leading third parties to help protect your AWS accounts, workloads, and data from threats.
+Mainly for malicious actions detection